Fellow of the American Heart Association (FAHA)

-- Must be an active partner at the Premium Professional or Premium Professional Plus level at the time the nomination is submitted
+- Must be an active member at the Premium Professional or Premium Professional Plus level at the time the nomination is submitted

 - Membership dues must be up-to-date at the time application is submitted

-- Must have been an AHA partner for at least two years
+- Must have been an AHA member for at least two years

 - Applicant must be affiliated with the Council through which the application is submitted